-Is it safe to eat raw honey during pregnancy?
-Read this article to know if there are any honey in pregnancy side effects. you will also get to learn of the amazing benefits raw honey can have, especially among the pregnant mothers.
+Is it safe to eat raw honey during pregnancy, especially during first trimester?
+Read this article to know if there are any honey in pregnancy side effects. you will also get to learn of the amazing benefits raw honey can have, especially among pregnant mothers.

 Eating Raw Honey during Pregnancy – is it safe?